cheat-sheets/game-theory-cheat-sheet/README.md

 Player 2 doesn't know the move made by Player 1.

+**Backward Induction** - identify the equilibria in the bottom-most trees, and adopt these as one moves up the tree.

 **Subgame Perfect Equilibrium** - Nash equilibrium that represents a Nash equilibrium of every subgame in the original game.
 It's a refinement of the Nash equilibrium that eliminates non-credible threats.